Skip to main content

 Also known as: gear effect spin

-Gear effect describes what happens when a golf ball is struck at a point on the clubface away from the center of gravity: the impact causes the clubhead to twist slightly, similar to the way two interlocking gears rotate each other.
-This twisting imparts additional spin to the ball beyond what the swing's path and face angle alone would produce — spin that can either help or hurt depending on the direction of the miss and what the rest of the swing was already doing.
+When the ball is struck away from the clubhead's centre of gravity, the head twists slightly at impact.
+That twist transfers rotation to the ball much as two meshed cogs turn each other.
+This twisting imparts additional spin to the ball beyond what the swing's path and face angle alone would produce.
+This means spin that can either help or hurt depending on the direction of the miss and what the rest of the swing was already doing.

 Why it matters